haosulab/ManiSkill/examples/baselines/ppo/README.md

 ## Some Notes

 - The code currently does not have the best way to evaluate the agents in that during GPU simulation, all assets are frozen per parallel environment (changing them slows training down).
 Thus when doing evaluation, even though we evaluate on multiple (8 is default) environments at once, they will always feature the same set of geometry.
 This only affects tasks where there is geometry variation (e.g. PickClutterYCB, OpenCabinetDrawer).
 You can make it more accurate by increasing the number of evaluation environments.
 Our team is discussing still what is the best way to evaluate trained agents properly without hindering performance.
+- Many tasks support visual observations, however we have not carefully verified if the camera poses for the tasks are setup in a way that makes it possible to solve the task from visual observations.